PCI Compliant File Sharing: Essential Requirements and Effective Strategies

 - Maintain a policy that addresses information security for all personnel

-Merchants, retailers and sales outfits are often the most concerned about PCI compliant file sharing, and other companies that accept payments but who aren’t merchants often will employ third-party payment processors who utilize PCI DSS compliant file sharing solutions.
-Lastly, banks that issue credit cards often outsource the processing of the transactions, and require the highest levels of PCI compliance from the outsourcer.
+Brick and mortar as well as e-Commerce merchants and retailers are often the most concerned about PCI, and other companies that accept payments but who aren’t merchants often will employ third-party payment processors who are themselves PCI compliant.
+Banks that issue credit cards often outsource the processing of the transactions, and require the highest levels of PCI compliance from the outsourcer.

-Achieving PCI DSS compliance is a multi-step process that requires a comprehensive review of an organization’s existing systems and processes.
+Becoming PCI compliant is a multi-step process that requires a comprehensive review of your existing systems and processes.

-The first step to achieving PCI DSS compliance is for organizations to identify which payment card types they accept and how the transactions are processed.
-This requires an assessment of all systems, including software, hardware, and networks.
-Once you know where the sensitive data is stored and how it flows through these various systems, an organization can then start to investigate which PCI DSS requirements apply.
+The first step is to identify which payment card types you accept and how the transactions are processed.
+This requires an assessment of all the different parts of your system, including software, hardware, and networks.
+Once you know where the sensitive data is stored and how it flows through your system, you can then start to investigate which PCI DSS requirements apply.

-The next step is to assess just how compliant existing systems are with PCI DSS.
-This usually requires a review of all the hardware, software, and processes that are involved in the process of credit card data.
-It is important for organizations to look for any weaknesses in these systems and areas where the system does not meet PCI DSS requirements.
+The next step is to assess how compliant your existing systems are with the PCI DSS.
+This usually requires a review of all the hardware, software, and processes that are part of your system.
+This includes, of course, any system, solution, or application used to share or store credit card data.
+File sharing examples include Microsoft Outlook and Gmail while file storage examples include Google Drive, Microsoft OneDrive and SharePoint, Box, and Dropbox.
+It is important to look for any weaknesses in your systems and solutions that do not meet the requirements set by PCI DSS.

-Once the review is completed, organizations can then start to implement any required changes to ensure that the systems meet PCI DSS requirements.
+Once the review is completed, you can then start to implement any required changes to ensure that your system meets the requirements of the PCI DSS.
 This can range from upgrading hardware and software to implementing additional security measures, such as firewalls or encryption.
-Organizations will also need to ensure they have a data security policy in place, which outlines how the business will protect customer data and how they will respond to a data breach involving customer and credit card data.
+You will also need to ensure that you have a data security policy in place, which outlines how you will protect customer data and how to respond to a data breach.

-Once all the changes have been implemented, organizations will need to test and monitor them to ensure that they meet PCI DSS requirements and remain as secure as possible.
-This is also the time to develop a regular compliance audit schedule to ensure that systems remain compliant in the future.
+Once all the changes have been implemented, you will need to test and monitor them to ensure that they meet the requirements of the PCI DSS and remain as secure as possible.
+This is also the time to develop a regular compliance audit schedule to ensure that your system remains compliant in the future.

+PCI DSS encryption requirements are industry-leading safeguards that companies must implement to protect credit card information when it’s stored and shared.
 The PCI DSS requirements for encryption are not only complex but also quite nuanced.
-First, the encryption must be used to protect any data classified as “sensitive authentication data,” which includes any primary account numbers (PANs) or the full magnetic stripe data of the credit or debit card.
-Additionally, the encryption must meet an approved industry standard, such as AES (Advanced Encryption Standard) or Triple-DES (Data Encryption Standard), which are among the most commonly used algorithms.
+First, the encryption must be used to protect any data classified as “sensitive authentication data”, which includes any primary account numbers (PANs) or the full magnetic stripe data of the credit or debit card.
+Additionally, the encryption must meet an approved industry standard, such as AES encryption for data at rest and TLS for encryption of data in motion.

 Encryption is also required for any data that is sent over public networks.
 This means that any data that is sent from one machine to another must be encrypted, as well as any merchants that want to accept payments online.
 All data must be encrypted when it leaves the point of origin, as well as when it reaches its destination.
 This includes any data that is stored on any kind of database where customers’ personal information is kept.

-Another pivotal requirement for PCI compliant file sharing solutions is the use of strong access control measures.
-This means that a secure authentication system must be used to verify the identity of the user.
-It is also highly recommended that all employees who have access to the database be provided with unique tokens or passwords that must be used to access the database.
+Multi-factor authentication (MFA) further ensures only authorized employees have access to cardholder data to verify the identity of the user.
+It is also highly recommended that all employees that have access to the database be provided with unique tokens or passwords that must be used to access the database.

 PCI Compliant File Sharing and Vendor Risk Management

-A third-party PCI compliant MFT vendor can provide secure storage and sharing that meets PCI compliance requirements while supporting the following:
+A third-party vendor can provide secure file sharing and storage capabilities that meet PCI while supporting the following:

 - Secure file sharing: This includes AES-128 or AES-256 encryption for data at-rest and TLS 1.2 or higher for data in-transit.

-- Audit logging: A proper audit log will provide unbroken evidence of any security event for diagnostic or prevention purposes.
-Likewise, this gives you additional tools to prove that you are meeting requirements during an assessment.
+- Audit logging: Comprehensive audit logs provide unbroken evidence of any security event for diagnostic or prevention purposes.
+Likewise, this gives you additional tools to prove that you are meeting requirements during an assessment or audit.

-- Firewall protection: PCI DSS requires a firewall to protect access to servers, and your MFT platform should as well, including special protections for sharing across the firewall barrier and protecting cardholder data.
+- Firewall protection: PCI DSS requires a firewall to protect access to servers, and your secure file sharing solution should as well, including special protections for sharing across the firewall barrier and protecting cardholder data.

-Kiteworks Helps Organizations Achieve PCI Compliance with PCI Compliant File Sharing
+Kiteworks Helps Organizations Demonstrate PCI DSS Compliance with PCI Compliant File Sharing

-To learn more about Kiteworks and how it helps global businesses achieve PCI Compliant file sharing, schedule a custom demo today.
+To learn more about Kiteworks for PCI DSS 4.0 compliance, schedule a custom demo today.

 Additional Resources